 It’s a good idea to start with what was perhaps most surprising after getting this one on the wrist—case proportions.
 The watch almost feels lugless and the compact fit really translates well on the stock strap or a NATO.
 On paper, we have a 43mm case diameter, 48mm lug-to-lug distance, and a thickness of just 11.5mm.
 Combine that with the super lightweight nature of the Eco-Drive movement, and you have a watch that almost feels like a titanium diver… especially on a nylon strap.
 Water resistance is 200m and I had no qualms about taking this one swimming in the Hood Canal off the beautiful shores of Seabeck, WA.

-The aluminum bezel incorporates an accurate 60-click mechanism that I find preferable to 120-click systems.
+The aluminum unidirectional rotating bezel incorporates an accurate 60-click mechanism that I find preferable to 120-click systems for quick timekeeping.
 It really does hit every mark but the teeth configuration is slightly awkward and not as grippy as I would have hoped.
 Thankfully, it doesn’t take much to turn it.
-At 4 o’clock, the crown sits pretty close to the rest of the steel case and is also easy to operate.
+At 4 o’clock, the screw down crown sits pretty close to the rest of the steel case and is also easy to operate.
 The bezel insert itself is fully graduated and serves as a good match with the aforementioned click mechanism.

 While I didn’t get any shots here, the lume is Citizen’s aqua tone BGW9 and I absolutely love it.
 Low light visibility is no issue and even seconds hand is slightly lumed.
 All these features make for a dial that’s just fun to interact with.
 Above all, the blue tone is also a sight to behold and can often transition to a sort of deep purple depending on the light.
 I’ve also had zero issues with the AR-coated mineral crystal.
 No chips or scratches… nothing.

-Even with options from brands like Doxa, CWC, and Omega spanning my collection, I’m still very proud of owning the Citizen Eco-Drive Promaster Diver.
+Even with options from brands like Doxa, CWC, and Omega spanning my collection, I’m still very proud of owning the Citizen Eco-Drive Promaster Diver – it’s honestly just a great watch.
 It’s another one of those “Honda Civics” of the watch world and a piece I reach for regularly.
 It has seen a ton of hikes, lake outings, jogging, and casual days at the office.
 Really, I find it hard to believe that anyone could be on the fence about this one—especially now that prices are dipping so low.

 Sure, the bezel could be a little less slippery, but that really is my only issue with the watch.
 One strike, that’s it.
 That almost never happens in a watch review.
 To learn more about the Citizen Eco-Drive Promaster Diver, please visit the official Citizen Watches site.